 Class III and Industrial Locomotive Emission Reductions Under the In-Use Locomotive Regulation

 Class II, III, and industrial diesel-powered locomotives create emissions of particulate matter (PM2.5) and oxides of nitrogen (NOx) which have been shown to be harmful to human health, causing illness and premature death.

-Under the Proposed Regulation PM emissions from Class III and industrial locomotives are projected to be reduced by approximately 96 percent and 98 percent respectively, and NOx emissions by over 95 percent compared with the baseline scenario.
+Under the Regulation PM emissions from Class III and industrial locomotives are projected to be reduced by approximately 96 percent and 98 percent respectively, and NOx emissions by over 95 percent compared with the baseline scenario.